plone/cookieplone-templates/project/{{ cookiecutter.__folder_name }}/devops/README-GITLAB.md

 A GitLab runner configuration like this works out of the box.
 Perhaps this is not the most secure setup, but it works.

-[Register a runner](https://docs.gitlab.com/runner/register/) in one of your servers, and then modify its configuration (check `/etc/gitlab-runner/config.toml`):
+[Register a runner](https://docs.gitlab.com/runner/register/) in one of your servers.
+Then modify its configuration file `/etc/gitlab-runner/config.toml` as needed.

 ```toml
 concurrent = 1